Martouta/speech_processor/README.md

   - For __Google__, no credentials are required.
   - For __Microsoft__, it needs the __MS_AZURE_SPEECH_API_KEY__.

 - __captions__ is an optional parameter, only valid for YouTube integrations.
-If it is present and "true", it fetches the subtitles from YouTube captions instead of transcribing it by IA.
+If it is present and "true", it fetches the subtitles from YouTube captions instead of transcribing it by AI.
 In that case, if the captions in that language are not present in YouTube, it does nothing.

 ## Expected output